gorodulin/env_control/README.md

   end
   ```

-  Or, in case you don't need to raise any errors:
+  Or, in case you need to get report without raising an error:

   ```ruby
   EnvControl.configuration.on_validation_error = ->(report) { report }